-If researchers aim to use a proxy quantitatively, the relationship between the target property (e.g., temperature), the observable property (e.g., $\delta^{18}O{calcite}$), and all CCFs must be accounted for in a calibration (Fig. 1).
+If researchers aim to use a proxy quantitatively, the relationship between the target property (e.g., temperature), the observable property (e.g., $\delta^{18}O{\text{calcite}}$ ), and all CCFs must be accounted for in a calibration (Fig. 2).
 Quantitative proxies require an (empirically derived) estimation or (logically deduced) inference of the influence of all CCFs represented in a calibration.
-Calcite precipitation experiments with variable pH, $\delta^{18}O{H_2O}$, salinity, and biomineralizing organisms have contributed to calibrations that include those CCFs and represent how they contribute to 18O incorporation into calcite (Ravelo and Hillaire-Marcel, 2007).
+Calcite precipitation experiments with variable pH, $\delta^{18}O{H2O}$ , salinity, and biomineralizing organisms have contributed to calibrations that factor in those CCFs, and represent how they contribute to O incorporation into calcite (Ravelo and Hillaire-Marcel, 2007).
 Studies using those calibrations must account for those CCFs.
 For example, calciteproducing organisms live in either bottom waters or surface waters - the temperature from the two will not only have slightly different CCFs, but will also reflect temperature from different parts of the water column.
-Researchers would identify the type of organism to know where it lived and would address the CCFs specific to that organism (e.g., Bemis et al., 1998).
+Workers would identify the type of organisms to know where it lived, and would address the CCFs specific to that organism (e.g., Bemis et al., 1998).
 The process of testing CCFs must be extensive to provide confidence in the proxy.
-Often, this phase of development unearths unforeseen CCFs, such as the role of water-column oxygenation in isoGDGT cyclicity (Qin et al., 2015; Hurley et al., 2016).
-While some have argued that this can lead to a "pessimism phase", wherein proxy users might no longer have confidence in that proxy's utility (Elderfield, 2002), in fact these revelations are essential to proxy development - it is the scientific method at work, and such exhaustive testing of CCFs is a prerequisite for the confident use of a proxy.
+Often, this phase of development unearths unforeseen CCFs, such as the role of water column oxygenation on isoGDGT cyclicity (Qin et al., 2015; Hurley et al., 2016).
+While some have argued that this can lead to a "pessimism phase," where proxy users might no longer have confidence in that proxy's utility (Elderfield, 2002), in fact these revelations are essential to proxy development - it is the scientific method at work, and such exhaustive testing of CCFs is a prerequisite for the confident use of a proxy.

-The identification and testing of CCFs represent an inherently iterative processes.
-Urey and others made serious consideration of CCFs before applying the $\delta^{18}O{\text{calcite}}$ paleotemperature proxy.
-It was proposed that the proxy be used only "if the isotopic composition of the water is known not to differ from the mean of the present seas, or... in the case that it does [differ], if both the isotopic composition of the carbonate and water are determined" (Urey et al., 1951).
-Urey described local variability in $\delta^{18}O{H_2O}$ due to evaporation and salinity as "the greatest difficulty" for accurate temperature measurements but promised that "this problem is being studied from several angles and it is hoped that corrections can be applied in the future" (Urey et al., 1951).
+The identification and testing of CCFs is inherently an iterative processes.
+Urey and others provided serious consideration of CCFs before applying the $\delta^{18}O{calcite}$ paleotempearture proxythermometer.
+It was proposed that the paleothermometer proxy be used only "if the isotopic composition of the water is known not to differ from the mean of the present seas, or...in the case that it does [differ], if both the isotopic composition of the carbonate and water are determined" (Urey et al., 1951).
+Urey described local variability in $\delta^{18}O{H2O}$ due to evaporation and salinity as "the greatest difficulty" for accurate temperature measurements, but promised, "this problem is being studied from several angles and it is hoped that corrections can be applied in the future" (Urey et al., 1951).
 Urey's careful consideration of CCFs, and the subsequent and ongoing investigations into those CCFs, serves as an exemplar for proxy discussion, interpretation, and development.